ElPumpo/Win10Clean/README.md

 This program Is distributed In the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty Of MERCHANTABILITY Or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License For more details.

 You should have received a copy Of the GNU General Public License along with this program.
-If Not, see <http://www.gnu.org/licenses/>.
+If Not, see <http://www.gnu.org/licenses/>

 ### Icons by famfamfam
-Icons by famfamfam <http://famfamfam.com> are licensed under [CC BY 2.5](https://creativecommons.org/licenses/by/2.5/).
+Icons by famfamfam <http://famfamfam.com> are licensed under [CC BY 2.5](https://creativecommons.org/licenses/by/2.5/)

+### Project icon
+Project icon by Maddoc42 <https://github.com/Maddoc42/Android-Material-Icon-Generator> is licensed under CC BY-NC 3.0 <https://creativecommons.org/licenses/by-nc/3.0/>